-The combustion engine has many fine-tuned components that make up it’s complex structure.
-These include, but are not limited to, the pistons, spark plugs, valves, camshafts and the timing belt/chain.
+The combustion engine has many fine-tuned components that make up its complex structure.
+These include, but are not limited to, pistons, spark plugs, valves, camshafts, and the timing belt/chain.
 Among these intricately designed components is the lifter.
 The lifter is an integral part of your engine’s valve train system.
 It is the component that actually creates the up and down motion of the valves during an internal combustion cycle, without it your engine would be more like a bumper car than a finely tuned machine.

 They have the responsibility to keep your valves in their correct position at all times.
 They are spring-loaded and have oil pressure behind them to maintain the correct clearance between the lifter and the camshaft lobe.

 The life span of these parts can vary greatly upon driving conditions.
 If you regularly drive on back roads or on short city trips, the engine oil may not be able to reach all of the components.
 If you are a hard driver, more of the parts will be exposed to more wear and tear.
 Engine oil is important for lifters especially because they are made from brass, steel or bronze alloy.
 These metals are softer than your pistons and valves, so regular oil changes can prolong their life significantly.